jalustig/pdftools/README.md

 If I run the `make-pdfs` script in the `archive-images/archive-visit-2016-04-25` folder, it will make one PDF file for each of the folders contained within (in this case, ArchiveName-Box1-Folder1.pdf, ArchiveName-Box2-Folder2.pdf, ArchvieName-Box2-Folder4.pdf).
 I will still need to OCR the files separately, and potentially compress them further using Adobe Acrobat.
 However, this can be done for multiple files simultaneously, so it's less of a pain.

+To prepare:

+0. Have a backup. *Always have a backup!*
+1. Download the `make-pdfs` file, and place it somewhere; I keep it at ``~/scripts/pdfs/make-pdfs`
+2. Make the script executable, by running: `chmod +x ~/scripts/pdfs/make-pdfs`
+3. Make sure that you have a folder ~/Dropbox/pdfs (this is where the script deposits finished PDF files)

+To run it:

-0. Have a backup.
-Always have a backup!
+0. Have a backup. *Always have a backup!*
-1. Organize your images into folders, e.g. one filesystem folder per archive folder
+1. Organize your images into folders, e.g. one filesystem folder per archive folder - as above.
 2. Rotate all your images so they are in the proper orientation.
 When the images are rotated, tag the containing folder `photos oriented`.
 (The script is set up to select the folders which have been oriented.)
 3. Open Terminal and navigate to the containing folder, and run the `make-pdf` script.
-It doesn't matter where you store the script (I store it at `~/scripts/pdfs/make-pdf`), it will run on the folders present where you are at in Terminal.
+It doesn't matter where you store the script (I store it at `~/scripts/pdfs/make-pdf`), it will run on the folders present where you are at in Terminal, depositing the PDF files in ~/Dropbox/pdfs and